erikdubois/arcolinux-nemesis/README.md

 # ArcoLinux Nemesis

+Renaming is not an option as these scripts have been mentioned thousands of times over the year but in essence these should just be called Linux Nemesis scripts as they apply to anything Linux based.

 ## What to Do After Installing the Latest Version of ArcoLinux?

 The goal of these scripts is to give you control over your operating system by allowing you to: